Last updated March 18, 2019.

 Behavioral Interventions to Reduce Intergroup Bias

 Changing implicit bias is often not the best approach for mitigating the effects of bias on behavior.
 In ongoing research, we are studying interventions focused on reducing behavior related to implicit and explicit bias.
 This includes work on implicit bias-oriented diversity training, training programs on law enforcement, and interventions to reduce discrimination by targeting noisiness in decision-making (Axt & Lai, 2019).

 Prejudice, Stereotyping, and Discrimination, Broadly

 Ongoing work is examining subtle or hidden instances of prejudice, stereotyping, and discrimination across a variety of domains.
-This works includes the study of caste prejudice in India, social categorization of bisexual people, mental representations of who a “racist” is, and biases in how people choose to share politically-charged information.
+This work includes the study of caste prejudice in India, social categorization of bisexual individuals, mental representations of who a “racist” is, and biases in how people choose to share politically-charged information.